tam-carre/metalborn/webapp/README.md

 ## Running

-Currently, the Metalborn frontend can be tested by running `elm reactor` in the `webapp` directory and visiting `http://localhost:8000/src/Main.elm`
+Currently, the Metalborn frontend can be tested by running `npm i && npx elm reactor` in the `webapp` directory and visiting `http://localhost:8000/src/Main.elm`

-You may need to install `elm` first, look at the top of [this page](https://guide.elm-lang.org/install/elm.html) for your OS's install links.

 You'll also need `./src/API.elm` which is code-generated and not version controlled.
 For that, you simply need to run the API server.
 Refer to [`/api/README.md`](../api/) for instructions.